- posted by:

 Homophobes need to stop being dishonest

-What is it with people who say homophobic remarks, get a ton of backlash from the wider community then either recant the remarks crying “That’s not what I meant, I’m not homophobic!” or “You took my words out of context!” or they back pedal because they’ve realised that their views aren’t the views of the majority of the population.
-They’re just deluded into believing that their views are the majority.
-Often when they’re in a high powered position that is in the public eye, such as a politician, the end result is they resign their position because their remarks have damaged not only their reputation but since the majority holds different views to them – they have a snowballs chance in hell of getting voted into any office.
+What is it with people who say homophobic remarks, get a ton of backlash from the wider community then either recant the remarks crying “That’s not what I meant, I’m not homophobic!” or “You took my words out of context!” or they back pedal because they’ve realised that their views aren’t the views of the majority of the population?
+I suspect they’re just deluded into believing that their views are the majority.
+Often when they’re in a high powered position that is in the public eye, such as a politician, the end result is they resign that position because their remarks have damaged not only their reputation but since the majority holds different views to them – they have a snowballs chance in hell of getting voted into any office.

 Today’s round up of homophobic bullshit sprouted by people in power:

 Australian Party candidates Tess Corbett and Bernard Gaynor compares gays to pedophiles:

 Tess Corbett (pictured) told her local newspaper The Hamilton Spectator in a front-page interview yesterday that gay people were a danger unto children and religious organisations and others should be able to legally discriminate against them when hiring employees.

 “Paedophiles will be next in line to be recognised in the same way as gays and lesbians and get rights,” she said.

 “I don’t want gays, lesbians to be working in my kindergarten.
 If you don’t like it go to another kindergarten.”

 Corbett received support for her views last night from KAP’s potential Queensland Federal Senate candidate, Bernard Gaynor, who tweeted that he was not afraid to say he wouldn’t want gay teachers at his children’s school.

 “I wouldn’t let a gay person teach my children and I am not afraid to say it,” he tweeted.